-The government-wide financial statements include all governmental activities that are principally supported by assessment revenues.
+The government-wide financial statements include all governmental activities that are principally supported by special assessment revenues.
 The District does not have any business-type activities.
-The governmental activities of the District include the general government (management), maintenance, and recreational functions.
+The governmental activities of the District include the general government (management), physical environment (maintenance) and parks and recreation functions.

-Fund Financial Statements
+2) Fund Financial Statements